bedbad/justpyplot/README.md

 ### Overlaying Multiple Plots

-And then you take that and overlay, mask, stretch, transform and render at wherever in frame array/canvas/memory you need?
+ You take to take your plot which you can mask, stretch, transform and render wherever in frame array/canvas/memory you need and just overlay it simpler in one line?

-Here I took this concept implementation and stuck it on running mug neural network in 3 lines of code to mess with the detector in physical world (try in examples/mug_objectron/demo.py):
+Here 1-liner function implementing those basic steps stuck on running mug neural network.
+In 3 lines of code it shows how to mess and visually debug 3d position of computer vision/robotics object in physical world (try in examples/mug_objectron/demo.py):

 <p align="center">
   <img src="resources/demo.gif" alt="Overlaying multiple plots">